devOpifex/litter/README.md

 This project implements something similar for shiny by allowing users to create inputs that, instead of `inputId`, take a `name` argument which __can be shared by multiple inputs__.
-This makes it is possible to sensibly use dynamically generated inputs in R as well as open the door to many other opportunities.
+This makes it is possible to sensibly dynamically generate inputs in R.

 You can see a small explanation/example with: `gallery()`.